UTSCCSCC01/finalprojects22-cyclist/doc/sprint2/sprint2.md

    - backend - get all task groups created by user
    - Test creating task groups (with possible start and end dates) containing a set of tasks and set colors and icons for them

+## Spikes

+- The connection between the frontend part and the backend part including the user information with respect to logging in and registering
+- The adjustment of team members' work status after the Reading Week

 ## Team Capacity